 Check out the video version of my December monthly garden guide here:

 Onions & Leeks - If you want to grow onions or leeks from seeds, then start seeds in August through September so they are ready to transplant from October through December.
 December is the last month I recommend to get them into the ground.
-Right now, it is too late to start them from seed but you can purchase transplants from companies like Dixondale Farms (website).
+Right now, it is too late to start them from seed but you can purchase transplants from my website, online, or sometimes local retailers have some.
 It is critical that you look up an onion day length map, to determine if you should be growing short day or long day onions.
 In the south, we grow short day onions because we have shorter day light hours during the winter.
 Therefore, short day onions require less day light hours to trigger the bulbing process.

 Check out my how to grow onions YouTube video tutorial here: